 Ceiling fans have been replaced by light fixtures over the years, but frugal people will never give theirs up.
 They can cool the air during the hot summer months, and can be reversed to push down warm air during the cold winter months.
 Ceiling fans are a cost effective way to keep your home comfortable without cranking up the heat or the AC.

 Frugal people are also conscious of their carbon footprint so anytime they can purchase something to replace a disposable item, they will.
 Stainless steel straws are a great replacement for plastic straws.
 This set here even comes with a handy cleaning brush.

-What do you think of these household items that every penny pincher owns?
+What do you think about these household items every penny pincher owns?
 How many of these items are used in your household?
 What items would you add to the list?